Nine Groundbreaking Documentaries You Need to Watch This Earth Day

 According to the United Nations, greenhouse gas emissions from raising farmed animals make up 14.5 percent of global human-induced emissions.
 Our meat-heavy diets also put a huge strain on natural resources.
 In fact, raising animals for food accounts for 8 percent of all human water use and takes up 33 percent of the world’s cropland.
 Worse still, meat production pollutes our land and water.

 Reflecting on the harmful effects animal agriculture has on the environment is important, and what better way to learn than through a documentary or two?
-These eight documentaries are informative and entertaining and will change the way you see our planet—as well as our ability to impact it.
+These nine documentaries are informative and entertaining and will change the way you see our planet—as well as our ability to impact it.

 This new documentary explores the devastating truth behind the global fishing industry.
 Available on Netflix, Seaspiracy takes a deep dive into the many ways the industry harms animals and the planet.